— Topics —

 Contents

-- Problems and points to note in the observational study
+2. Issues and points to consider in observational studies

-In recent years, more and more people around the world are going on diets to lose weight.
-However, some have raised concerns that dieting itself may be contributing to the rise in obesity.
+In recent years, the number of people dieting for weight loss has been increasing worldwide.
+However, some have raised concerns that dieting itself may be accelerating the rise in obesity.

-In this article, I’d like to explore whether there is a link between the prevalence of dieting and the rise in obesity, based on findings from observational and clinical studies.
+In this article, I would like to explore whether the spread of dieting may be related to the rise in obesity, based on findings from observational and intervention studies.

-(2) The notion that dieting to lose weight is counterproductive for weight control in that people may regain more fat than they lose through each cycle of weight loss/regain was embodied in the 1983 book “Dieting Makes You Fat[4].”
-Since then, whether dieting leads to weight gain remains a controversial and frequently debated topic among scientists [5,6,7].
+(2) The 1983 book “Dieting Makes You Fat” proposed the idea that dieting to lose weight is counterproductive for weight control because people may regain more fat than they lose with each cycle of weight loss and regain [4].
+Since then, whether dieting contributes to long-term weight gain remains a controversial and actively debated topic among scientists [5,6,7].

-The prevalence of dieting has also continued to rise over the past several decades (see Table 1) alongside the increasing rates of obesity [10].
+The prevalence of dieting has also increased over the past several decades, paralleling the rise in the prevalence of overweight and obesity (see Table 1) [10]

 Table 1: Trends in the prevalence of dieting in the U.S.

-(4) While some researchers have suggested that the link between dieting and weight gain may be at least partially causal [16,17], others have argued that dieting is a proxy marker for a tendency to overeat and that without dieting, individuals would gain even more weight [18].
+Some researchers have suggested that the association between dieting and weight gain is, at least in part, causal [16,17].
+Others, however, have argued that dieting is merely a proxy marker for individuals who are already prone to weight gain, and that without dieting, they would likely have gained even more weight [18].

-(5) Several prospective studies suggest that dieting to lose weight during adolescence [17,19,20], among middle-aged women [21], or by individuals who were initially within the normal weight range [5,21,22] are the strongest and most consistent predictors of future weight gain.
+(5) Several prospective studies have suggested that dieting is a strong predictor of future weight gain among adolescents [17,19,20], middle-aged women [21], and even individuals who were initially of normal weight [5,21,22]

 Photo Credit: Freepik (photo by Prostooleh)

-In particular, "eating very little" and "skipping meals" were by far the most commonly reported behaviors, and both predicted statistically significant greater BMI increases in both females and males.
+In particular, “skipping meals” and “eating very little” were the most commonly reported unhealthy weight-control behaviors and were significantly associated with greater increases in BMI in both sexes.

-(7) The 1998 U.S. National Health Interview Survey investigated the prevalence of weight loss strategies among U.S. adults (see Table 3).
+(6) In 2003, an analysis of data from the 1998 National Health Interview Survey described the prevalence of specific weight-loss practices among U.S. adults (see Table 3).

 Table 3: The prevalence of weight loss strategies among U.S. adults (1998)